 7. Aktia Savings Bank

 Aktia Bank Plc launched its services in 1991.
-It has operations in Western Uusimaa, Eastern Uusimaa, Keski-Uusimaa, Metropolitan area, Ostrobothnia, and Tampere.
+It is one of the TOP banks in Finland.
+It has operations in Western Uusimaa, Eastern Uusimaa, Keski-Uusimaa, the Metropolitan area, Ostrobothnia, and Tampere.
 The bank has more than 1700 ATMs and serves over 350,000 customers.
 Records released in 2019 showed that the bank had an operating income of €221.4 million and assets under management worth €9.9 billion.
 Aktia Bank serves entrepreneurs, small firms as well as private individuals with products including real estate finances, insurance services, and asset management.

 8. Bank of Aland